 “In the beginning was the Word, and the Word was with God, and the Word was God, and the Word became flesh.”
 This (the work of the appearance of the Word in the flesh) is the work that God will accomplish in the last days, and is the final chapter of His entire management plan, and so God has to come to earth and manifest His words in the flesh.

-This time, God comes to do work not in a spiritual body but in a very ordinary one.
-Not only is it the body of God’s second incarnation, but also the body in which God returns.
+This time around, God comes to do work not in a spiritual body, but in a very ordinary one.
+Moreover, not only is it the body of God’s second incarnation, it is also the body through which God returns to the flesh.
 It is a very ordinary flesh.
-In Him, you cannot see anything that is different from others, but you can receive from Him the truths you have never heard before.
-This insignificant flesh is the embodiment of all the words of truth from God, that which undertakes God’s work in the last days, and an expression of the whole of God’s disposition for man to come to know.
-Did you not desire greatly to see the God in heaven?
-Did you not desire greatly to understand the God in heaven?
-Did you not desire greatly to see the destination of mankind?
-He will tell you all these secrets that no man has been able to tell you, and He will even tell you of the truths that you do not understand.
+You cannot see anything that makes Him stand out from others, but you can gain from Him previously unheard-of truths.
+This insignificant flesh is what embodies all the words of truth from God, undertakes God’s work in the last days, and expresses the whole of God’s disposition for man to understand.
+Do you not desire greatly to see the God in heaven?
+Do you not desire greatly to understand the God in heaven?
+Do you not desire greatly to see the destination of mankind?
+He will tell you all these secrets—secrets that no man has been able to tell you, and He will also tell you of the truths that you do not understand.
 He is your gate into the kingdom, and your guide into the new age.
 Such an ordinary flesh holds many unfathomable mysteries.
-His deeds may be inscrutable to you, but the goal of all the work He does is sufficient for you to see that He is not a simple flesh as man believes.
-For He represents the will of God as well as the care shown by God toward mankind in the last days.
-Though you cannot hear the words He speaks that seem to shake the heavens and earth or see His eyes like blazing flames, and though you cannot feel the discipline of His iron rod, you can hear from His words the fury of God and know that God shows compassion for mankind; you can see the righteous disposition of God and His wisdom, and moreover, realize the concern and care that God has for all mankind.
-The work of God in the last days is to allow man to see the God in heaven live among men on earth, and to enable man to come to know, obey, revere, and love God.
-This is why He has returned to flesh for a second time. …
+His deeds may be inscrutable to you, but the entire goal of the work He does is sufficient enough to allow you to see that He is not, as people believe, a simple flesh.
+For He represents the will of God and the care shown by God toward mankind in the last days.
+Though you cannot hear His words that seem to shake the heavens and earth or see His eyes like blazing flames, and though you cannot feel the discipline of His iron rod, nevertheless you can hear from His words that God is wrathful and know that God is showing compassion for mankind; you can see the righteous disposition of God and His wisdom, and, moreover, realize God’s solicitude for all mankind.
+The work of God in the last days is to allow man to see the God in heaven living among men on earth, and to enable man to know, obey, revere, and love God.
+This is why He has returned to the flesh for a second time. …

-… All you have this day is because of this flesh.
-It is because God lives in the flesh that you have the chance to live.
-All this good fortune has been gained because of this ordinary man.
-Not only this, but in the end every nation shall worship this ordinary man, as well as give thanks to and obey this insignificant man.
-Because it is He who has brought the truth, the life, and the way to save all mankind, ease the conflict between God and man, bring God and man closer together, and communicate thoughts between God and man.
-It is also He who has brought even greater glory to God.
-Is not an ordinary man such as this worthy of your trust and adoration?
-Is such an ordinary flesh not fit to be called Christ?
-Can such an ordinary man not be the expression of God among men?
-Is not such a man who helps mankind be spared disaster worthy of your love and for you to hold?
-If you reject the truths uttered from His mouth and also detest His existence among you, then what will be your fate?
+… The fact that you have arrived at today is thanks to this flesh.
+It is because God lives in the flesh that you have the chance to survive.
+All this good fortune has been gained on account of this ordinary man.
+Not only this, but in the end, every nation shall worship this ordinary man, as well as give thanks to and obey this insignificant man, because it is the truth, the life, and the way He brought that has saved all mankind, eased the conflict between man and God, shortened the distance between them, and opened up a connection between the thoughts of God and man.
+It is also He who has obtained even greater glory for God.
+Is an ordinary man such as this unworthy of your trust and adoration?
+Is such an ordinary flesh unfit to be called Christ?
+Can such an ordinary man not become the expression of God among men?
+Does such a man, who has spared mankind from disaster, not deserve your love and your desire to hold on to Him?
+If you reject the truths expressed from His mouth and detest His existence among you, then what will become of you in the end?